mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 Um, but I won't get too deep into that is like the VC funding and open source startup dynamic.
-And that kind of like forces you into this competitive nature because you often feel like, um, as somebody who has taken this money that you need to win.
-Right.
+And that kind of like forces you into this competitive nature because you often feel like, um, as somebody who has taken this money that you need to win, right?
 Uh, and sometimes that crosses over or often that crosses over into, I need to win at the cost of other people.
 And when, in reality we think of software.
 And if you, if you've read books like working in public and whatnot, you understand that like, if you were taking milk